neoforged/Documentation/toolchain/docs/dependencies/nonmclibs.md

     implementation 'com.example:example:1.0'
     // This adds the library to all the runs additionalRuntimeClasspath 'com.example:example:1.0' {
-        // exclude the transitive dependency you want to add to the classpath exclude 'com.example:dependency'
+        // Exclude the transitive dependency that is required at runtime exclude 'com.example:dependency'
     }
-    // add the module back to the classpath additionalRuntimeClasspath 'com.example:my_module:1.0' }
+    // Add the module back to the runtime classpath additionalRuntimeClasspath 'com.example:dependency:1.0' }
 ```
 :::